 Quota allocation ruled by historic distributions will most likely be outdated incentivizing maladaptation (Miller et al. 2013, FAO 2018b, Gaines et al. 2018).
 In Europe, for example, the EU Common Fisheries Policy quota allocation is based on historic reference period of the 70’s (Harte et al. 2019).
 However, climate change has shifted the distribution of multiple European commercial stocks (Baudron et al. 2020), outdating the fixed quotas and thus compromising the sustainability of European fisheries (FAO 2018b, Baudron et al. 2020).
 Management regimes that include a dynamic harvest control (e.g., adjusting the quota based on the stocks distribution) have the potential of increasing fish biomass, harvest and profits under climate change (Gaines et al. 2018).
 In North America, poleward shifts of Pacific halibut along the coast of Oregon, Washington and British Columbia have been previously addressed by the IPHC resulting in the adoption of a dynamic quota allocation method (McCaughran and Hoag 1992).
 By allocating quotas based on yearly surveys along the Convention area, the IPHC should be able to capture shifts in Pacific halibut distribution due to climate change, reducing the chances of over exploitation of the stock due to these shifts (Miller et al. 2013).
 Similarly, for the Gulf of Maine, since the GoMa’s method to estimate quota allocation is weighted based on stocks distribution (90%) and historical catch (10%) (TRAC 2016).
 This process is especially important for cod and haddock due to their distribution variation within the Gulf (Soboil and Sutinen 2006, TRAC 2016).
 However, since 2010, when the weighted method was implemented, the quota allocation has favored the US over Canada, especially in terms of haddock and yellowtail flounder (Lake 2019).
-A perpetuation of this trend with no mitigation policy could jeopardize the arrangement as Canada’s quota reduction could disincentive cooperation (Sumaila et al. n.d.).
+A perpetuation of this trend with no mitigation policy could jeopardize the arrangement as Canada’s quota reduction could disincentive cooperation (Sumaila et al. 2020).
 Previous international action suggests that shifts in transboundary fish stocks distributions for fisheries with relatively low catch or economic value could lead to international disputes in quota allocation.
 For example, Atlantic mackerel (Scomber scombrus) represents a small proportion of the total catch of the EU, Norway, and the Faroe Islands (Denmark) who share the stock.
 Yet, they have all been in dispute with Iceland over quota allocation and rights since the stock shifted in 2017 reaching Icelandic waters [@Spijkers:2017ij, Chapter 2].
 Similarly, Peru has recently signed an agreement with Chile to manage the southern stock of Anchoveta (Engraulis ringens) which is substantially smaller than the northern Peruvian stock [@Cashion:2018cg; @UNDP:2016wp].
 These examples highlight the need for adaptation of transboundary fisheries management to climate change for all a broad range of species in order to reduce the risk of international conflict and unsustainable fisheries development.
 Naturally, no strategy to mitigate climate change impacts will be beneficial if a fishery is exploited to extinction, however, reformulation of fisheries management could actually offset many of the negative effects of climate change [@Gaines:2018sg].
 Thus, the impacts and solutions presented here need to be align with sustainable fisheries management.